FAQs for the Sweet v. McMahon Settlement

 -

-In order to get settlement relief relating to Parent Plus loans, a parent must have applied for borrower defense separately from their child (the student), even if the student is already included in the class.
+In order to get settlement relief relating to Parent Plus loans, a parent must have applied for borrower defense separately from their child (the student) during the applicable settlement time frames, even if the student is already included in the class.

-If you are a parent borrower, and you applied for borrower defense to repayment of a Parent Plus loan on or before June 22, 2022, you are a member of the class.
+If you are a parent borrower, and you applied for borrower defense to repayment of a Parent Plus loan on or before June 22, 2022, you are a member of the settlement class.
 If you applied for borrower defense for a Parent Plus loan after June 22, 2022, and before November 16, 2022, you are a Post-Class Applicant.
+If you applied for borrower defense for a Parent Plus loan after November 16, 2022, or if you apply now, your application will be decided according to applicable regulations, not under the Sweet settlement.

 Settlement Relief